 Our Keurig K-cup coffee pod reviews are now finished, and the time to decide has arrived.
-Of course, taste is subjective, and you’ll ultimately settle on the cups that best suit your palate.
+Of course, the taste is subjective, and you’ll ultimately settle on the cups that best suit your palate.

 However, if you feel lost, there are a couple of picks featured that should have broad appeal.
 For instance, if you want a well-rounded light roast that’s smooth but bold, go with our top choice, the Green Mountain Coffee Roasters Breakfast Blend.

 On the other hand, if you want a great dark roast, our runner-up choice, the Death Wish Coffee K-Cup Pods, will probably be more to your liking.

 Of course, all the coffees on our list are delicious in our own way.
-As you continue along your journey with the Keurig, it’s likely that you’ll try many different coffees.
+As you continue along your journey with the Keurig, you’ll likely try many different coffees.
 Hopefully, this list serves as a good way to start your collection of K-cups!